RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

 * ``speaking_c``: The country doing the speaking
 * ``referenced_c``: The country that is referenced
-* ``ref_count``: The number of times a reference is made over all speeches
+* ``ref_count``: The number of times a reference is made over all of the speeches

 When we are all done, we will put them together into a matrix that will have the country codes as the rows.
 The columns and the cells will contain the count of the number of references.

-This project might sounds a bit ambitious to tackle all at once, so it's probably a good idea to limit the number of countries and the number of years to something more manageable, and more importantly, something we can check by hand.
+This project might sound a bit ambitious to tackle all at once, so it's probably a good idea to limit the number of countries and the number of years to something more manageable, and more importantly, something we can check by hand.
 So, let's limit our countries to the United States, Canada, Cuba, and Mexico for the years 2014 and 2015.
-The corresponding three letter country codes are USA, CAN, CUB, and MEX.
+The corresponding three-letter country codes are USA, CAN, CUB, and MEX.

 Next, we'll want to combine all of the speeches made by each country into one long string.
-You can arrange it so that the index of the resulting series is the three letter country code.
+You can arrange it so that the index of the resulting series is the three-letter country code.

 .. fillintheblank:: un_fb_len1